leonardosalles/ionic2-zoom-area/README.md

 ```ts
 scrollState$(): Observable
 ```
-It allows you to listen for a change in scroll state, you can use it to collapse you header for example.
+It allows you to listen for a change in scroll state.

 # Examples